michael-allouche/nn-quantile-extrapolation/README.md

 cd nn-quantile-extrapolation
 ```

-Install the Python version and the library requirements used in this repo
+Install the requirements for each software version used:

+- Python 3.8.12

 ```
 conda create --name nnQextreme-session python=3.8.12